5 min read

 Inductive Bible Study: This method involves three key steps:

-• Observe: Pay close attention to the details within the passage—identify the main characters, actions, and the context of events.
+• Observe: Pay close attention to the details within the passage.
+Identify the main characters, actions, and the context of events.

 • Interpret: Consider what the author intended to communicate to the original audience.
 Align interpretations with the broader scriptural context to ensure accuracy.